How do I change the shock level on my receiver using the OT150, OT200, and Pcc200PRO transmitters?

 - Is the outlet working?
 Please don’t assume that it is.
 Bring another small electrical appliance and plug it into the same outlet.
 If you find the other appliances do not work, then consider getting an extension cord and plug it in somewhere else and then re-test your wall-mounted transmitter.
 If it now works, then certainly your outlet was to blame.

 Note: If you open the Pet Stop transmitter you will discover there are no fuses on the circuit board.
 However, you may discover in touching the board that it is hot or cold.
-If there are no lights lit, we would assume it to be cold.
-If the lights are lit, the board would be hot.
+If there are no lights lit, we would assume the heat sinks would be cold.
+If the lights are lit, the heat sinks on the board would be hot.